dotnet/runtime/docs/workflow/README.md

 ## Warnings as Errors

 The repo build treats warnings as errors.
 Dealing with warnings when you're in the middle of making changes can be annoying (e.g. unused variable that you plan to use later).
 To disable treating warnings as errors, set the `TreatWarningsAsErrors` environment variable to `false` before building.
 This variable will be respected by both the `build.sh`/`build.cmd` root build scripts and builds done with `dotnet build` or Visual Studio.
 Some people may prefer setting this environment variable globally in their machine settings.

+## Submitting a PR

+Before submitting a PR make sure to review the [contribution guidelines](../../CONTRIBUTING.md).
+Once you get out the way, read the [PR guide](ci/pr-guide.md) to find more information about tips and conventions around creating a PR, getting it reviewed, and understanding CI results.

+## Triaging errors in CI

+Given the size of the runtime repository, flaky tests are expected to some degree.
+There's a few mechanisms we use to help with the discoverability of widely impacting issues and also a regular procedure we ensure issues get properly tracked and prioritized.
+You can find more information on [triaging failures in CI](ci/failure-analysis.md).